sneakysneak/docs/pages/connector-authentication/shopify.md

 ### Setup Shopify Credentials ###
 1. Create a Shopify private application and get the credentials.
 Instructions on how to do this can be seen [here](https://shopify.dev/tutorials/authenticate-a-private-app-with-shopify-admin#generate-public-app-credentials).
 2. Make sure that the correct "Admin API Permisssions" have been set for the webhooks in use.
-The permissions can be set in the application settings of your Cyclr private appilcation in Shopfiy.
+The permissions can be set in the application settings of your Cyclr private application in Shopfiy.
    * "Checkout" webhooks require "read_orders, write_orders" permissions.
    * "Orders" webhooks require "read_orders, write_orders" permissions.
    * "Products" webhooks require "read_orders, write_orders" permissions.